vgurianov/uml-sp/docs/tutorial1.md

 Download [UML2 SP for EA](ea/MySimulation.rar) and extract, for example, to C:\MySimulation\.<br/>

 Run Enterprise Architect editor.
-- Created new project (select Cancel for model template if necessary).
+- Created new project (select Cancel for model template if it's necessary).
 Enterprise Architect will create a new empty model for you to begin working with;
 <p><img src="ea/Start.png" alt="" /></p>
 Figure 1.
 The new empty model is created<br/>
 - Go the Resources;